-Here are our recommendations for Things To Do in Sonoita, Patagonia and Elgin as well as dining and lodging suggestions.
+Here are some of our recommendations for Things To Do in Sonoita, Patagonia and Elgin as well as dining and lodging suggestions.

 (From I-10 take Hwy 83 south about 18 miles and turn left onto Empire Ranch Road.
 Look for the small brown sign)

-Personally, we have tasted many fine wines from this region and regularly buy a case or two.
+Personally, we have tasted many good wines from this region and regularly buy a case or two.

 Find out more about Sonoita / Elgin wineries, including a map, CLICK HERE.

-If you have time, and are still sober, take Hwy 82 south from Sonoita for about 12 miles to Patagonia.
+If you have time and are still sober, take Hwy 82 south from Sonoita for about 12 miles to Patagonia.
 This is a pleasant little village that time has mostly passed by.
-The mines and railroad are long gone, but there are other worthwhile attractions.
+There are many worthwhile attractions.

-Within the village are several shops along west side of the main highway through town, such as Gracye's Gift & Candle Shop, and a visitors center in Metamorphosis Art Gallery with local information, including maps to the ghost towns of Harshaw & Washington Camp.
+Within the village are several shops along the west side of the main highway through town, such as Gracye’s Gift & Candle Shop, and a visitors center in Metamorphosis Art Gallery with local information, including maps to the ghost towns of Harshaw & Washington Camp.
 (July, 2020) There is a new, albeit controversial, mine in town, yet to open, called South32.